-This is a partial transcript of Dr Peter McCullough testifying on 19 Nov 2020 before the Senate Homeland Security Committee Hearing on COVID-19 Outpatient Treatment.
-Dr McCullough is the current Vice Chair of Internal Medicine at Baylor University Medical Center and a Professor of Medicine at Texas A&M College of Medicine.
+This is a partial annotated transcript of Dr Peter McCullough testifying on 19 Nov 2020 before the Senate Homeland Security Committee Hearing on COVID-19 Outpatient Treatment.
+18 Sep 2021: Up to recently, before he was black-balled for speaking out, Dr McCullough was the Vice Chair of Internal Medicine at Baylor University Medical Center and a Professor of Medicine at Texas A&M College of Medicine.
 Source of this recording: https://www.c-span.org/video/?478159-1/senate-hearing-covid-19-outpatient-treatment.

-Peter A. McCullough, MD, MPH is board certified by the American Board of Internal Medicine in internal medicine and cardiovascular disease.
+Peter A. McCullough, MD, MPH, FACC, FCCP, FAHA, FNKF, FNLA, FCRSA is board certified by the American Board of Internal Medicine in internal medicine and cardiovascular disease.
 He has extensive training and expertise in lipidology and echocardiography.
 He holds additional certifications from the American Board of Clinical Lipidology and the National Board of Echocardiography.
 Dr. McCullough specializes in treating patients with complicated internal medicine problems that have affected important organs including the heart and kidneys.
 After receiving a bachelor’s degree from Baylor University, Dr. McCullough completed his medical degree as an Alpha Omega Alpha graduate from the University of Texas Southwestern Medical School in Dallas.
 He went on to complete his internal medicine residency at the University of Washington in Seattle, a cardiology fellowship including service as Chief Fellow at William Beaumont Hospital, and a master’s degree in public health at the University of Michigan.
 Dr. McCullough oversees cardiology training, education, and research for Baylor Health Care System and is Vice Chief of Medicine at Baylor University Medical Center at Dallas.
 He is an internationally recognized authority in his field and frequently lectures on internal medicine, nephrology, and cardiology.
 In addition, he has published over a thousand related scientific communications.
 He is currently serving as the chair of the National Kidney Foundation’s Kidney Early Evaluation Program, the largest community screening effort for chronic diseases in America.
 As both a primary care physician and specialist, Dr. McCullough welcomes patients with complicated internal medicine problems that have affected important organs including the heart and kidneys.
 He is knowledgeable about the roles of diet and exercise in health and disease and commonly provide guidance concerning dietary supplements and treatments for obesity.
 He has an intimate practice style with frequent patient contact and 24 X 7 access for questions and help with medical problems.
 His practice involves both teaching and research, therefore, his patients are among the first to have new tests and treatments for high cholesterol, high blood pressure, diabetes, and heart and kidney disease.
-Dr. McCullough is on the medical staff at Baylor University Medical Center, Baylor Jack and Jane Hamilton Heart and Vascular Hospital, and The Heart Hospital Baylor Plano.
-He is also on staff at Baylor Heart and Vascular Institute which promotes cardiovascular research and education.

 Beginning at 4:26: